On platforms such as Instagram, facebook, Youtube, Vimeo, wikipedia ...

 Sofie Van Bauwel is Associate Professor at the Department of Communication studies at Ghent University with expertise in research on gender and media.

-BACKGROUND IMAGE BY SAMMY SLABBINCK
+BANNER IMAGE BY SAMMY SLABBINCK